 How much blood do you lose on your period?

 More than 10 million American women are affected every year by heavy bleeding.
 That means that 1 in 5 women are battling with the same concern you may be experiencing right now.
-The average monthly cycle is around 28 days with a period between three to seven days.
-A period that lasts longer than eight days is considered long.
+The average monthly cycle is around 28 days, with a period between four to five days.
+A period that lasts longer than seven days is considered long.
 Consider seeing your doctor if your heavy flow is affecting your daily life.

 How much blood do you lose while on your period?

 Every woman is unique, and our menstrual cycles are no exception to that rule.
 The amount of blood you lose depends on many factors.
-However, the average blood loss is between 2 to 5 tablespoons during your period.
-Which in reality, it seems like you are losing a lot more blood than you are.
+However, the average blood loss is between 2 to 3 tablespoons during your period.
+In reality, it seems like you are losing a lot more blood than you are.

 Average blood loss during your period a month